 My rage was quickly translated by Des into some very hot humming phone lines between

-our location and HQ, and eventually permission was granted to offload the saddles to be
+our location and HQ, and eventually permission was granted to offload the saddles which were to be

 picked up by the next truck.
-Which, I had guessed correctly, came through two months
+I had guessed correctly about the time it would have taken for that second truck it finally came through two months

 need for any hurry at all as the saddles were totally useless - our camels were too fat!